Skip to content

 The RosbagInjector is the central command center of the ROS Bridge module.
 It is designed to be the primary entry point for developers who want to embed high-performance ROS ingestion directly into their Python applications or automation scripts.

-The injector acts as a "glue" layer, orchestrating the interaction between the ROSLoader (file access), the ROSBridge (data adaptation), and the MosaicoClient (network transmission).
+The ingestor orchestrates the interaction between the ROSLoader (file access), the ROSBridge (data adaptation), and the MosaicoClient (network transmission).
 It handles the complex lifecycle of a data upload—including connection management, batching, and transaction safety—while providing real-time feedback through a visual CLI interface.

 Core Workflow Execution: run()

-The run() method is the heart of the injector.
+The run() method is the heart of the ingestor.
 When called, it initiates a multi-phase pipeline:

 1. Handshake & Registry: Establishes a connection to the Mosaico server and registers any provided custom .msg definitions into the global ROSTypeRegistry.